 If you have a family status change, special enrollment right or another event that entitles you to make mid-year changes, you have 31 days from the date of the event to change your coverage (except for the special rule that applies for SCHIP, as explained above).
 Your changes must be consistent with your changes in family status or special enrollment right or other event, and must be approved by the Plan Administrator.
-Permitted changes may include changing your coverage tier and, if the event is marriage, birth, adoption/placement for adoption or divorce, changing your medical plan option.
-You may also change your medical plan option if you are adding a dependent on account of a special enrollment event.
-As you decide what change is right for you, keep in mind that, even if you change your medical plan option, you are not allowed to change the type of health care spending account that you have (e.g., general purpose or limited purpose).
+Permitted changes may include changing your coverage tier.

 For example, if you are married and elect family coverage that covers your spouse and your only child, and your child turns 26 and no longer qualifies as a dependent, you may change your coverage to employee and spouse, but not to employee only or no coverage.
-You could also move from the POS Plan or Kaiser Permanente Plan to the high deductible/HSA Plan, but you will not be able to move from a general-purpose health flexible spending account to a limited purpose health flexible spending account plan.
-This means that you will not be eligible to contribute to a health savings account until the following year (assuming you are eligible at that time).

 For example, if you are married and elect family coverage that covers your spouse and your only child and you divorce, you may change your coverage to employee plus child, but not to employee-only or no coverage.
-You could also move from the high deductible/HSA Plan to the POS Plan or the Kaiser Permanente Plan, but you will not be able to move from a limited purpose health flexible spending account to a general-purpose health flexible spending account plan until the beginning of the following plan year.